tdelta/pfoertner/README.md

-For a detailed overview of Pförtners architecture take a look at the [technical dokumentation](Pfoertner-Technische_Dokumentation.pdf).
+For a detailed overview of Pförtners architecture take a look at the [technical documentation](Pfoertner-Technische_Dokumentation.pdf).

 ## System Requirements